dynova/dynova.github.io/_teaching/teaching4.md

 location: "Kansas City, MO, USA"
 ---

-Instructor in charge of 1 course section of (remedial) College Algebra with over 20 students (Summer 2014); designed, administered, and graded assignments and exams.
+Adjunct instructor in charge of 1 course section of (remedial) College Algebra with over 20 students (Summer 2014); designed, administered, and graded assignments and exams.